 NSDL prescribes rules and procedures to participants and where relevant to their customers to manage and contain the risk to NSDL.
-Further, NSDL also mandates audit arrangements to its participants that cover their operations and also mandates participants to submit such report to NSDL.
-NSDL also conducts inspection of its participants.
+Further, NSDL also mandates audit arrangements to its participants that cover their operations and also mandates participants to submit such audit report to NSDL.
+NSDL also conducts inspection of its participants on a periodic basis.
+NSDL's Bye Laws prescribes comprehensive provisions for taking disciplinary actions against errant DPs, which include actions like imposing penalties, suspension, expulsion and cancellation of agreement between NSDL and DPs.

-KC 3.3: An FMI should regularly review the material risks it bears from and poses to other entities (such as other FMIs, settlement banks, liquidity providers, and service providers) as a result of interdependencies and develop appropriate risk-management tools to address these risks.
+KC 3.3: An FMI should regularly review the material risks it bears from and poses to other entities (such as other FMIs, settlement banks, liquidity providers, and service providers) as a result of interdependencies and develop appropriate riskmanagement tools to address these risks.